OptimalBits/redbird/README.md

 <a name="close"/>
 #### Redbird##close()

- Close the proxy stoping all the incoming connections.
+ Close the proxy stopping all the incoming connections.

 ---------------------------------------